adamikner/CIM540/final/readme.md

 6. When counter reaches length of array, counter = 0
 7. Game = false
 8. Checking = true
-9. Divide piano keys by using sections, and map the mouse between sections to    deliniate where the user is clicking
+9. Divide piano keys by using sections, and map the mouse between sections to    deliniate where the user is clicking.
+Opacity values were implemented for each section during this time, to provide affordance to the user so they would know it was their turn to click on the keys and replay the pattern.
 10. function(mousePressed), if checking = true
 11. Use a series of else/if statements to push values for the playerArray (generates values depending on which piano keys the user clicks on--"current section")
 12. Compare the fillArray and playerArray within a for loop